simcap/proxyscore/README.md

 # Proxyscore

-Command line interface to get the levele of anonymity of a given proxy
+Command line interface to evaluate the anonymity of a given proxy

 ## Install

+**You need to have Go insalled beforehand**

 Run